Charcoal-SE/charcoal-se.github.io/people.md

 <section>
 ## Developers {#devs}

-These people have at some point contributed code of some variety, whether it be to Smokey, MS or a userscript.
+These people have at some point contributed code of some variety, whether it be to Smokey, MS, or a userscript.
 If you're wondering why you're not on the list, there's a threshold at play here to stop the list getting too long.

 *   [hichris123](https://chat.stackexchange.com/users/103081/hichris123) (admin emeritus)
 *   [zaq](https://chat.stackexchange.com/users/117490/zaq)